 - a.
 A thesis or dissertation must be examined by at least two examiners.
 Examiners may be external to the University. - b.
 A supervisor cannot examine the thesis or dissertation of their Student. - c.
-Schools will have a process for the selection of examiners and a moderation process to accommodate disparity in marking. - d.
-Where at least one examiner external to the University is not routinely used to examine theses or dissertations, Schools should have a periodic external benchmarking process in place for thesis and dissertation examination.

-(27) Return of Assessment
+Schools will have a process for the selection of examiners and a Moderation process to accommodate disparity in marking. - d.
+Where at least one examiner external to the University is not routinely used to examine theses or dissertations, Schools should have a periodic external benchmarking process in place for thesis and dissertation examination. - (27) Return of Assessment - a.

-- a.
 Returnable assessment items (other than scripts from supervised examinations) should be marked and returned within thirty (30) consecutive days after the final date for submission or extension date. - b.
-This does not apply to a unit wholly assessed by thesis or dissertation.

-(28) Feedback on Assessment

-- a.
-Unit Coordinators will ensure that Students are provided with feedback about their academic performance.
-Feedback can be provided: - i. early in a unit, prior to formal assessment; and/or - ii. after each assessment task and before the next assessment task (if practicable in relation to the examination period if the unit has an examination). - b.
-Feedback should be constructive, justify the mark and relate to the assessment criteria. - c.
-Students may seek a review of their performance in supervised examinations and view their own written script if they place their request in writing to the Unit Coordinator within twenty (20) working days of the final results for the unit being made available to the student. - d.
-For selected-response tasks, generic feedback for the whole class can be the sole source of feedback.

-(29) Moderation of Assessment Marking Standards

-- a.
-Moderation is required where there is an element of subjectivity in the evaluation of an assessment task and more than one marker is involved in marking assessment tasks in the unit. - b.
-For the purposes of moderation: - i. the assessment criteria (and rubric, if used) must be distributed to all markers prior to moderation of marking of the assessment task; - ii. assessment criteria (and rubric, if used) are the elements by which the quality of Student work is judged
+This does not apply to a unit wholly assessed by thesis or dissertation. - (28) Feedback on Assessment - a.
+Unit Coordinators will ensure that Students are provided with formative feedback about their academic performance.
+Feedback will be provided: - i. early in a unit, prior to the census date; and/or - ii. after each Assessment Task and before the next Assessment Task (if practicable in relation to the examination period if the unit has an examination). - b.
+Feedback should be constructive, justify the mark and relate to the Assessment Criteria. - c.
+Students may seek a review of their performance in supervised examinations and view their own written script if they place their request in writing to the Unit Coordinator within twenty (20) working days of the final results for the unit being made available to the Student. - d.
+For Selected-Response Assessment Tasks, generic feedback for the whole class can be the sole source of feedback. - (29) Moderation of Assessment Marking Standards - a.
+Moderation is required where there is an element of subjectivity in the evaluation of an Assessment Task and more than one marker is involved in marking assessment tasks in the unit. - b.
+For the purposes of Moderation: - i. the Assessment Criteria (and rubric, if used) must be distributed to all markers prior to Moderation of marking of the Assessment Task;

-- against the desired learning outcomes; - iii. standards (such as those outlined in a rubric) describe the levels of achievement attained; and - iv. the sample of papers selected for moderation should be a minimum of three (3) and cover the spread in grades, prior to markers discussing and agreeing on the application of standards against the assessment criteria.

-(30) School Board of Examiners
+- ii.
+Assessment Criteria (and rubric, if used) are the elements by which the quality of Student work is judged against the desired Learning Outcomes; - iii. standards (such as those outlined in a rubric) describe the levels of achievement attained; and - iv. the sample of papers selected for Moderation should be a minimum of three (3) and cover the spread in grades, prior to markers discussing and agreeing on the application of standards against the Assessment Criteria. - (30) School Board of Examiners - a.

-- a.
 Each School will have a Board of Examiners chaired by the Head of School or nominee, which shall: - i. review and ratify final marks, grades and grade distributions for all units offered in the teaching period; and - ii. identify units in which the assessment outcomes are unsatisfactory and refer these to the Head of School. - b.
-The Chair of the School Board of Examiners can be authorised by the meeting to validate late changes to results or special assessment applications. - (31) After confirmation of results for a teaching period, a change to a confirmed result can only be made under the authority of the Head of School. - (32) Re-enrolment in a Unit - a.
-The practice of 'carrying forward' a Student's marks in assessment tasks that the Student passed in a previous enrolment in a unit is at the Unit Coordinator's discretion.
+The Chair of the School Board of Examiners can be authorised by the meeting to validate late changes to results or special assessment applications.

+(31) After confirmation of results for a teaching period, a change to a confirmed result can only be made under the authority of the Head of School.

+(32) Re-enrolment in a Unit

+a.
+The practice of 'carrying forward' a Student's marks in Assessment Tasks that the Student passed in a previous enrolment in a unit is at the Unit Coordinator's discretion.
 If a Unit Coordinator allows this, advice to this effect must be included in the LMS.
-Students must apply to the Unit Coordinator for approval to 'carry forward' such assessment tasks.
+Students must apply to the Unit Coordinator for approval to 'carry forward' such Assessment Tasks.